 Custom character map

-If you wish to set specific sizes for the response boxes in the text you can do so in the Advanced pane.
 You can control the size of all response boxes at once by setting height and width in the Response Container (global) section.
-If you only wish to change the size of specific boxes go to Response Container (individual).
+If you only wish to change the size of specific boxes go to Response Container (individual) section.

 - Height - Specify the height of all response containers. e.g. 40px.